-NRA GUN SAFETY RULES (Adopted by the NHSRA) The fundamental NRA rules for safe oun handling are:
+NRA GUN SAFETY RULES (Adopted by the NHSRA) The fundamental NRA rules for safe gun handling are:

-☐ Always keep the gun pointed in a safe direction. $\square$ Always keep your finger off the trigger until ready to shoot. ☐ Always keep the gun unloaded until ready to use. using or storing a gun, always follow these NRA rules: ☐ Be sure the gun is safe to operate. ☐ Know how to safely use the gun. $\square$ Use only the correct ammunition for your gun. ☐ Know your target and what is beyond. ☐ Wear eye and ear protection as appropriate. ☐ Never use alcohol or drugs before or while shooting. ☐ Store guns so they are not accessible to unauthorized persons.
+□ Always keep the gun pointed in a safe direction.

+- □ Always keep your finger off the trigger until ready to shoot. - Always keep the gun unloaded until ready to use.

+When using or storing a gun, always follow these NRA (Adopted by the NHSRA) rules:

+- □ Be sure the gun is safe to operate. - □ Know how to safely use the gun. - Use only the correct ammunition for your gun. - □ Know your target and what is beyond. - □ Wear eye and ear protection as appropriate. - □ Never use alcohol or drugs before or while shooting. - □ Store guns so they are not accessible to unauthorized persons.